-The Humanities Council welcomes 6 Long-Term Visiting Fellows and 3 Short-Term Visiting Fellows to Princeton University for the 2018-19 academic year.
-Chairs of humanities departments along with interdisciplinary programs and committees under the Council’s umbrella jointly nominated scholars from around the world.
+The Humanities Council welcomes six Long-Term Visiting Fellows and three Short-Term Visiting Fellows to Princeton University for the 2018-19 academic year.
+Chairs of humanities departments nominated scholars from around the world, with support from directors of interdisciplinary programs in the humanities.

 Long-term Visiting Fellows will teach one course during the fall or spring semester.
 Short-Term Visiting Fellows traditionally participate in lectures, classes, colloquia, and informal discussions for an intensive three- to five-day visit.
 Public lectures will be posted on the Council’s campus-wide Calendar of Events.